 - Runner- runs errands for the teacher

-- Thursday Folder Helper- helps to stuff Thursday folders
+- Thursday Folder Helper- helps to stuff Thursday folders to go home with students

 - Gardener- waters classroom plants